-FAMI-Alberta monthly meetings Held the second Tuesday of each month, these meetings are a combination of information/education, planning, and sharing experiences with others who understand.
+FAMI-Alberta monthly meetings Usually held the second Tuesday of each month, these meetings are a combination of information/education, planning, and sharing experiences with others who understand.
 Meetings are open to any family member or other caregiver of an adult living with mental illness, and are generally held at the CMHA-ER office, 3rd floor, 10010 105 Street in downtown Edmonton from 6:30 to 8:30 pm.
 If you want to attend, check the most recent newsletter on our newsletter archive page, or contact us to confirm the time and location.

 Connecting by Choice (Access Open Minds)

 Education support group for parents, family members and friends who are supporting a loved one with mental health and/or addiction concerns.
 Held every Wednesday, 6:30-8:00 pm at the Bill Rees YMCA, 10211-105 St (1st floor) Edmonton.
 Drop-in, no cost, refreshments provided.
 Note: you’ll be asked to provide your Alberta Health Card and your attendance will be noted on your chart.
 For more information call 780-415-0048.